vsanand27/Pewlett-Hackard-Analysis/README.md

 # Purpose
 Purpose of this assignment is to help Human Resource analyze thier concern for retiring population and solicit future leaders as mentor to replace the aging population.
 This is a concern for many companies these days.

-1. The relationships that mapped out with the ERD that helped create Retiree and Potential Mentorship Opportunities
+Our task is to develop database for Pewlett-Hackard that will store and analyze employee that will
+1. Describe the relationships between employee tables to show Enterprise Relationship Diagram
-2. Employees in-scope of Retirement by title to mitigate future attrition risk
+2. Provide analysis of in-sope Retired Employees to show future risk due to Aging Poplulation
-3. Additional Employee ideally born in 1965 who would be good candidates for a supervisory/mentorship roles.
+3. Develop list of Potential employee ideally born in 1965 who would be good candidates for a supervisory/mentorship roles.

 ## ERD TABLE - Employee Schema